Native American Tradition & Education

 "I believe our true nature is freedom and happiness."

-At the age of 12 years old I sat next to my maternal grandmother rubbing her arthritic hands and praying for healing and that her pain would go away.
-This experience, I now realize was the beginning of becoming an educator and practitioner.
-It wasn't until I became an adult that I also realized the gift of healing touch and prayer that I possessed.
-For most of my adult life this gift laid dormant until I experienced a severe illness.
-It was through this illness my journey of healing began.
-This journey of healing led me to experience traditional Dine' ceremonies, traditional Chinese medicine, medicinal plants, and inner healing.
-Through these modalities I experienced healing of my physical body, emotional and spiritual bodies.
-It also provided me the wisdom and tools of how to heal.
-I surrendered to the spiritual aspects of being human in order to achieve wholeness and ultimately hozho.
-As an educator and practitioner, I have been called to be of service and to share these gifts with others.
+At the age of 12 years old, I sat next to my elderly maternal grandmother rubbing her arthritic hands, praying for healing and that her pain would go away.
+This experience, I now realize was the beginning of becoming a practitioner of healing and an educator of cultures.
+It wasn't until I became an adult that I also realized the gift of sight through my hands, communication using sacred language with the Diyin Diné (the Holy Ones), and the elements.
+For most of my adult life, this gift laid dormant until I experienced a severe illness.
+It was through this illness that true healing began.
+This healing path took me to experience traditional Dine' ceremonies, traditional Chinese medicine, the use of medicinal plants, and the healing of my inner child.
+Through these various modalities, I experienced healing of my physical body, emotional and spiritual bodies.
+It provided me with the wisdom and tools of how to heal.
+I surrendered to the spiritual aspects of being human in order to achieve wholeness and ultimately hozhojii.
+As an educator, practitioner, and international speaker I have been called to be of service and to share these gifts.

 "There is a point when you have to decide and to allow yourself to fly into the unknown..."

 ~B. Eriacho ~